-Our total stock increased \$23 thousand to \$1.2 million at December 31, 2019, from December 31, 2018 and increased \$51 thousand from December 31, 2017.
-The increase during 2019 was due to \$127 thousand of stock issuances, partially offset by \$104 thousand of stock retirements.
+Our total stock decreased \$6 thousand to \$1.2 million at December 31, 2020, from \$1.2 million at December 31, 2019 and increased from \$1.2 million at December 31, 2018.
+The decrease during 2020 was due to \$130 thousand of stock retirements, offset by \$124 thousand of stock issuances.
 We require a stock investment for each borrower.
 We have a Borrower Level Stock Program which allows stock to be assigned to each borrower instead of each loan.
 This reduces the stock requirements for borrowers with multiple loans.
 The current stock requirement for each borrower is the lesser of one thousand dollars or 2.00% of the collective total balance of each borrower's loan(s).